tuanx18/ds-sql-AW-showcase/README.md

 Outlined below are the particulars of the pivotal project I have developed:

-## Project 1: AdventureWorks Practical SQL Project
+## Project: AdventureWorks Practical SQL Project

 **Note**: Taking advantage of the SQL Server's capability to import and open .bak files, I strategically used this feature by employing the AdventureWorks 2022 Database to create a significant project.
 This project serves as a comprehensive showcase, including a range of SQL commands from fundamental to advanced levels, covering intricate aspects such as Dynamic SQL and user functions.